Nurse Practitioner Training Program and Career Information

 Nurse practitioners are RNs who have received advanced education and training so that they are qualified to take on some of the responsibilities that doctors typically assume, including conducting physical exams and prescribing medications.

-To become a nurse practitioner, one must first be a registered nurse who has received a BSN from an accredited institution.
+The process of becoming a nurse practitioner begins with being a registered nurse who has received a BSN from an accredited institution.
 Becoming an NP requires additional masters-level training at an accredited program, and many programs allow for specialization in fields such as pediatric, family care, adult or gerontological care, or health policy.
 Nurse practitioners must also obtain licensure from their state's board of nursing.

 Nurse Practitioner Education Programs